stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

 ```

 This gives us a good baseline.
-We then need to create a device tree that works for the de0 nano, it is also
+We then need to create a device tree that works for the De0 Nano, it is also
 almost the same as the simple SMP board but:

  - The FPGA SoC runs at 50Mhz instead of 20Mhz